dotnet/docs/docs/csharp/deconstruct.md

     This is cumbersome and is not recommended.

-- Lastly, you may deconstruct the typle into variables that have already been declared.
+- Lastly, you may deconstruct the tuple into variables that have already been declared.

     [!code-csharp[Deconstruction-Declared](../../samples/snippets/csharp/programming-guide/deconstructing-tuples/deconstruct-tuple5.cs#1)]